-By 14, Cédric was already specializing in pâtisserie.
-He gained his CAP in Confectionary and Ice Cream in Puy en Velay, single-mindedly determined to be the best in the school!
+By 14, Cédric was already specialising in pâtisserie.
+He gained his CAP in Confectionery and Ice Cream in Puy en Velay, single-mindedly determined to be the best in the school!
 Ambitious and hardworking, he graduated at the top of his class, notably excelling in applied theories, as well as competing successfully in numerous competitions.

 He was awarded his first mention complémentaire which paved the way for a BTM, the Brevet Technique des Métiers, in Yssingeaux, the highest possible qualification in pâtisserie.

 Cédric won the National Trophy for Sugar Art as well as the first prize at the French Croquembouche Festival in 2005.

 Following on from these outstanding achievements, Cédric arrived in Paris, applying for his first job as an assistant chef at Le Meurice, before being taken on at Fauchon and put in charge of macaron creation, working in the bakery.
 Swiftly spotted by chefs Christophe Adam and Benoit Couvrand, he was soon to depart with them for Beijing, to train the Fauchon teams at a new outlet.
 His experience at Fauchon allowed him to hone to perfection his skills in the creation of breads and macarons.